ntustison/Histograms/Text/methods.md

 A total of five random slices per image were selected in the acquisition direction (both axial and coronal) for inclusion within a given batch (batch size = 128 slices).
-Prior to slice extraction, both random noise and randomly-generated, nonlinear intensity warping was added to the 3-D image (see Figure \ref{fig:sample_ventilation}) using ANTsR/ANTsRNet functions (``ANTsR::addNoiseToImage``, and ``ANTsRNet::histogramWarpImageIntensities``) with analogs in ANTsPy/ANTsPyNet .
+Prior to slice extraction, both random noise and randomly-generated, nonlinear intensity warping was added to the 3-D image using ANTsR/ANTsRNet functions (``ANTsR::addNoiseToImage``, and ``ANTsRNet::histogramWarpImageIntensities``) with analogs in ANTsPy/ANTsPyNet .
 3-D images were intensity normalized to have 0 mean and unit standard deviation.
 The noise model was additive Gaussian with